chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

   - AI to help answer questions
   - AI to help review review results and recommend changes
 - Script
+  - at first look - just another chat with docs, this is just the first step...
+We want augmentation and automation at the hands of everyday users
   - there is going to be a day when much of what we do is automated.
   - systems will magically assist or perform much of the manual work.
   - How do we tell it what to do?